hashicorp/katakoda/terraform-organize-configuration-workshop/step2.md

-Now that you have a monolithic configuration to work with, in this step you will seperate the configuration into two files, one for your "dev" environment, and one for "prod".
+Now that you have a monolithic configuration to work with, in this step you will separate the configuration into two files, one for your "dev" environment, and one for "prod".

 ## Seperate Configuration Files